Machine Learning (ML) Models

 Policies tab

 In the context of an ML Models component, policies and standards are properties of a ML Models component, meaning a set of rules applied to the component.
 In the Policies tab, you can explore the standards and policies related to the component and additional information, such as name, parent, and owner.
-By linking policies and standards with ML Models components, you can give clarity on the policies and standards governing data usage and management and reduce the risk of non-compliance.
+By associating policies and standards with ML Models components, you can give clarity on the policies and standards governing data usage and management and reduce the risk of non-compliance.
 You can also apply filters to refine the list.

 To add a policy, click Add Policy and choose the standard and policy you want to link to the component.
 After you add any policy to the component, it creates a relationship between the policy and the component.
 You can also click Delete, which removes the association between the component and policy but does not delete the actual policy in Data Catalog.